-- members of staff (who should use their own Grievance Procedure) - procedures with their own appeal structure e.g. admissions and exclusions - concerns about the content of the National Curriculum which must be taken up with the Department for Education.
+- members of staff (who should use their own Grievance Procedure) - procedures with their own appeal structure e.g. admissions and exclusions - concerns about the content of the National Curriculum which must be taken up with the Department for Education establish an open, positive culture where feedback and children's views are valued.